sonic-net/SONiC/doc/voq/lag_hld.md

 key                 = SYSTEM_LAG_MEMBER_TABLE|system lag name|System port name
 ; field             = value
 ```
-The System port name used in the key is the system port alias of the member of the LAG and system lag name is the PortChannel name used to create LAGs locally.
+The System port name used in the key is the system port alias of the member of the LAG.
+System lag name is the name of system lag corresponding to the local port channnel.

 #### System LAG ID Start
-This a simple variable that is initialized during system start by supervisor card upon chassis_app_db init.
+This a simple variable that is initialized during system start by supervisor card upon CHASSIS_APP_DB init.
 This holds the starting number of the system_lag_id pool
 ```
 SYSTEM_LAG_ID_START
 ```